amolikvivian/AI-NLP-Chatbot/README.md

 ## Execute Code

-  *  Run `train-model.py` to train the Fully Connected Network on the dataset.
+  *  Run `trainModel.py` to train the Fully Connected Network on the dataset.
 You can change the number of epochs or layers accordingly, the current architecture gave good results with a ~95% accuracy on predicting tags.

-  *  Run the `text-chatbot.py` or `voice-chatbot.py`
+  *  Run `Chatbot.py` for text based chatbot with GUI incorporated

 ## GUI Snippet

 <img src=img/gui.png>